peterjurich/technicalwriting/genentech.md

 Here is a list of daily accomplishments at Genentech:

 ## Jul.
+14, 2023

+Conducted an in-depth interview with a volunteer to capture and highlight their distinctive experiences and contributions.

+Revised the newsletter format to align with the proposed design and layout by a team member.

+Forwarded the preliminary draft of the interview to the featured volunteer for review and caption suggestions for accompanying photos.

+Critiqued and provided constructive feedback on a team member's draft of the newsletter introduction.

+Composed an alternate version of a featured story for the newsletter, focusing on a specific project.

+Reviewed and considered team member's comments on the featured story draft, incorporating valuable feedback.

+Refined the second draft of the featured story, enhancing its readability and relevance.

+Incorporated specific feedback from a team member into the second draft of the featured story, ensuring its alignment with overall objectives.

+Assessed a colleague's edits to the featured story, ensuring its consistency and coherence.

+Drafted a concise blurb for the featured story, ensuring it encapsulates the culture and essence of the project.

+Proposed amendments to a team member's newsletter introduction to increase its impact and readability.

+Developed a new graphic for the featured story, incorporating key metrics and data to visually represent the project's success.

+Produced captivating graphics for the featured story to enhance reader engagement.

+Integrated key metrics into the featured story, emphasizing the project's impact and achievements.

+Captured screenshots of the revamped newsletter for promotional use on the company's website and internal communication platform.

+Evaluated a team member's modifications to the company website for usability testing, ensuring optimal user experience.

+Composed the final draft of the featured article, incorporating all feedback and revisions.

+Discussed thoughts and suggestions on the company website with a team member, ensuring alignment with overall goals.

+Refined the captions on the volunteer feature page, enhancing their relevance and descriptiveness.

+Communicated with a team member regarding the usability of the new company website, ensuring all elements function as intended.

+Checked in with a team member regarding the release of the quarterly newsletter, ensuring timely distribution.

+Updated the hyperlinks on the newsletter website, ensuring they accurately direct to the intended pages.

+Refreshed the graphics on the featured story, maintaining its visual appeal and relevance.

+Distributed the completed newsletter to the intended audience, ensuring efficient delivery.

+Met with a colleague to discuss a new project, understanding its objectives and requirements.

+Discussed potential changes to a presentation with a team member, ensuring its relevance and impact.

+## Jul.
 7, 2023

 Configured the Interview Assistant Zap to compile comprehensive summaries and notable quotes from interviews, improving post-interview data processing efficiency.